RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Bucket Naming Restrictions

 Bucket names must be in lowercase alphanums and "-" (minus).
-Note that Lens3 bans a dot.
+Lens3 rejects "." (dot) and "_" (underscore).
 In addition, Lens3 bans names "aws", "amazon", "minio" and the names that begin with "goog" and "g00g".

 ### No Control on File and Bucket Properties